nstanford5/ticket-sales/ticket-sales.md

 - Line 31 starts the outer `return`.
 Here we sepecify a `PAY_EXPR` of `cost` and declare our return function `ret`
 - Line 32 sends one non-network token (ticket) to the API caller
 - Line 33 returns null to the caller
-- Line 34 is our inner return, where we increment `parallelReduce` LHS value `ticketsSold`
+- Line 34 is our inner return, where we increment the `parallelReduce` LHS value, `ticketsSold`

 :::note
 On incrementing, Reach *does not* support incrementing with `i++`.